Isaac Hawkins Browne (coal owner): Literary work

 Browne published an anthology of his father's poems in two volumes in 1768.

-He also published many essays, anthologised in two main works.
+He also promulgated many essays, anthologised in two main works.
 The first, Essays, Religious and Moral were initially published anonymously in 1815 but his name was appended to later editions.
 The second, Essays on Subjects of Important Inquiry in Metaphysics, Morals and Religion were published posthumously in 1822.

 Marriages and death

 Brown's first wife was Henrietta Hay, daughter of Edward Hay, a career diplomat, and granddaughter of George Hay, 8th Earl of Kinnoull, whom he married in 1788.
-Shortly after her death, in 1802, he married Elizabeth Boddington, daughter of Thomas Boddington, who outlived him by 21 years and to whom he left a life interest in the manor of Badger, although it was to pass to his nephew, R.H.Cheney on her death.
+Shortly after her death, in 1802, he married Elizabeth ii Boddington, daughter of Thomas Boddington, who outlived him by 21 years and to whom he left a life sake in the manor of Badger, although it was to pass to his nephew, R.H.
+Cheney, on her death.

 Browne, according to his epitaph in the parish church, "in 1812 voluntarily retired from public life" and died "after a gradual decline," in London aged 72 on 30 May 1818.